1-stable fluctuations in branching Brownian motion at critical temperature II: general functionals: Preliminary results

 Combining both results, it proves the result. \end{proof} \begin{lem} There exists $C>0$ such that, for any $s,x > 0$, we have

-\end{lem} \begin{proof} For this proof, we use the change of measure introduced in Subsection 4.3 of \cite{maillardpain2018-1}.
-We follow the proof of Lemma 4.8 in \cite{maillardpain2018-1}, but note that here, since we assumed that $\Ec{L^2} < \infty$, we do not need to use a truncation of the number of offspring of the spine.
-Firstly, note that
+\end{lem} \begin{proof} For this proof, we use the change of measure introduced in Section~4.3 of \cite{maillardpain2019}.
+We follow the proof of Lemma 4.8 in \cite{maillardpain2019}, but note that here, since we assumed that $\Ec{L^2} < \infty$, we do not need to use a truncation of the number of offspring of the spine.
+Firstly, note that we have $\E_x[(\# \cL_{[s,\infty)})^2] \leq C \e^{-x}$ directly from Lemma 4.8 in \cite{maillardpain2019}, so we can now focus on proving the other part of the bound.
+Moreover, observe that